-- 1. Demonstrate understanding and skill in the application of psychological principles to the business setting. - 2.
-Qualify for professional employment or continued study on the graduate level in the field of business psychology. - 3.
-Understand the various dimensions of human resources including employee relations, training and development, compensation, employment law, appraisal, and planning and budgeting. - 4.
+- 2. Qualify for professional employment or continued study on the graduate level in the field of business psychology. - Understand the various dimensions of human resources including employee relations, training and development, compensation, employment law, appraisal, and planning and budgeting. - 4.
 Understand the basic functional areas of Business.